PatrickAulbach/unity-baccarat/README.md

 Alternatively, you can use any other card assets that you prefer by replacing the card textures in the `Assets/Textures/Cards` folder.

+## Audio
+The audio in the game only consist of one song from the unity asset store.
+I don't wanted to spend more time with audio tracks because I wanted to move on to the next project.
+Maybe in the future I will add appropriate sounds.

 ## Playing the Game

 To play the game, simply run the project in Unity and click on the "Play" button in the Unity editor.
 The game will start and you can place your bets by dragging and dropping the chips into the betting areas.